 &lt;sup>31 Gabel, Improving Cost Proxy Models, pp. 50-53.
-Estimating the Cost of Switching and Cables

 Tests were performed to see whether there was a statistically significant difference in the parameter estimates depending on whether data for these 39 switches were obtained from the 1992 or the 1995 report.
 Using either a Chow or a dummy variable structural stability test, there was not a statistically significant difference.
 The results from this test provide support for using the entire data set.